iamaaditya/iamaaditya.github.io/_posts/2018-02-01-demo-for-pixel-deflection.md

 ## Notes

-For this image, it seems window of 20 might give better results, but for experiments I wanted to keep the same window as reported in our paper.
+For this image, it seems window of 20 might give better results, but for experiments, I wanted to keep the same window as reported in our paper.
+I have omitted the discussion of soft shrinkage for wavelet transform, which we found works much better than hard shrinkage.
+There is also a beneefit of about 1.6% of doing YCbCr transformation from RGB before doing wavelet transform.

+Strictly this is a black-box defense as the attack model does not know the defense strategy.
+Randomness of the strategy makes it harder to implement a viable approximation without relying on a specific pattern of pixels.
+This work is most similar to [this](https://arxiv.org/pdf/1711.00117.pdf) and [this](https://arxiv.org/abs/1711.01991).

 For errors and corrections please contact aprakash@brandeis.edu